 The core of our endeavor is to grow the highest quality grapes, which express our unique location in Green Valley.
 We do this through "precision farming"; this means all pruning, canopy management, irrigation, cover crop and even harvesting decisions are determined on a block-by-block (and sometimes vine-by-vine) basis.
 We consider both the vintage and the long term needs of the land.
-In both our older vineyards and new plantings, we use the best tools technology provides and employ the latest viticultural practices, balanced by 30 years of experience and passion.
+In both our older vineyards and new plantings, we use the best tools technology provides and employ the latest viticultural practices, balanced by going on 40 years of experience and passion.

 For erosion control, we seed the hills with cover crop and then overlay with fresh hay - the bales are broken down by hand and spread in a thick golden layer.
 We let the creek beds revert to their natural state to support integrated pest management.
 We chop and mulch our grape prunings into the soil.

 We irrigate and frost protect with advanced treated wastewater from neighboring Forestville, recycled water from the winery and accumulated rain water.
 Green Valley Creek, which runs across the property, is now being restocked by California Fish & Game with steelhead trout.